 Why pay $400 monthly for a desk when you could be working from bed in your pajamas?
-Well, according to thousands of small businesses, freelancers and contractors, there are plenty of reasons.
+Well, according to thousands of small businesses, freelancer and contractors, there are plenty of reasons.
 Coworking spaces have gone just beyond desks and Wi-Fi, but are evolving into communities, some even international.

 WeWork changed office culture forever by introducing a startup-friendly environment where freelancers and small businesses could rent offices and desks in a fun, creative yet professional setting instead of renting a cubicle in some manila-colored corporate suite.
 But once WeWork became the standard, would-be competitors began figuring out ways to improve upon it — either by offering different capabilities or more flexibility with rental rates, or by simply positioning themselves as a smaller and friendlier alternative to WeWork.